ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 I'm now perhaps seeing a limitation of scripting in blender which is that the script is run once at setup, rather than in a loop.
 But maybe there are ways around this.

-The sollution I found was to add a keyframe at each step, which I managed to do with a for loop but of course it pooled every sphere together into the same location.
+The solution I found was to add a keyframe at each step, which I managed to do with a for loop but of course it pooled every sphere together into the same location.

 ![all balls moving together](media/all-balls-moving-together.gif)